dustinpfister/blog_posts/_posts/nodejs-sentiment.md

 ## 3 - Conclusion

 Its easy to see why this package can be fun to play with for a while.
 Part of me wants to copy and past peoples comments into it can just start responding to them with a score just for the fun of it.
 It also goes without saying that this can also have practical uses as well, such as maybe auto flagging a comment if it actually gets a score that is low enough.
+However as of this writing I have not started any kind of actual project that requires the use of something like this.
+So for now it is just something interesting to play around with.